 Do you need to change your current weight to achieve that feeling?
-If the answer is yes, then go ahead, and I hope these tips add value to your journey!
-But if you are not sure about the answer or if the answer is no, then STOP looking for a solution to a new diet or anything related to your weight.
-Your body weight is no reflection of who you are, your beauty, kindness, strength, intelligence, or worth.
+If the answer is yes, go ahead, and I hope these tips add value to your journey!
+But if you are unsure about the answer or if the answer is no, STOP looking for a solution to a new diet or anything related to your weight.
+Your body weight does not reflect who you are, your beauty, kindness, strength, intelligence, or worth.
 Focus on eating for good health and exercising for strength and energy; do NOT let a number on a scale define who you are or how much joy you have in your life.

 Whether you want to lose or gain weight, please remember that your weight is just one aspect of your progress, and, in many cases, it’s not even the most important one.
 Weight is only one part of the health equation, and there is no reason to live and die by the scale.
 That number doesn’t tell you everything about how your health is improving.
 Your energy levels, health markers and clothes will tell you much more about your progress than that number.